 Enjoy the benefits of our centralized secure data storage and keep your primary data safe!

 We offer the opportunity of storing your primary data for a duration of ten years.
 The major benefit of using this service is the reliability of our secure storage facility and the fact that the Charité's IT Office will ensure the integrity of your research data during archiving.
-Access control adds another level of security, with access rights to your data limited to the authors of the relevant publication.
-Faculty Management can request access to archived primary data, but only after the authors have been notified and only when access forms part of an investigation of suspected research misconduct.
+Access control adds another level of security, with access rights to your data limited to the authors of the publication.
+Faculty Management can request access to archived primary data, but only after the authors have been notified and only if access forms part of an investigation of suspected research misconduct.

 A decision as to whether this service is to be offered as standard for all published data will be taken after the completion of the pilot project.
 Even after the end of the pilot project, we will continue to preserve the integrity and safety of any data stored and/or archived on the system.

 How it works